Action of 8 May 1941: Battle

 Cornwall increased speed to 26 kn then to 28 kn.
-At 1:45 p.m., an aircraft was launched to give the bearing, course and speed of the suspected ship by wireless; the ship became visible from Cornwall at 4:07 p.m.
+At 1:45 p.m., an aircraft was launched to give the bearing, course and speed of the suspected ship by wireless; the ship came into sight at 4:07 p.m.
 The ship began transmitting raider reports, claiming to be Tamerlane.
 Despite orders to heave-to and two warning shots, the ship maintained course and speed for more than an hour, until the range was less than 12000 yd.
 At 5:10 p.m., Cornwall turned to port and the suspected raider made a larger turn to port, opening fire with five guns just before 5:15 p.m.

 Due to mechanical failures, Cornwall did not return fire for about two minutes and was frequently straddled by shells fired at a rapid rate, before firing two salvoes from the forward 8-inch turrets.
 The fore steering gear of Cornwall was disabled by a 5.9-inch shell hit and after going out of control for a moment, the after steering gear used.
 By 5:18 p.m., all of Cornwall's guns had opened fire, with the advantage of superior range finders and director fire-control systems, instead of local gun control.
 A salvo hit mines on Pinguin, blowing up the ship at 5:26 p.m. that sank at 03°30'N, 57°48'E 500 nmi north of the Seychelles, about 300 nmi from where it had sunk British Emperor.